electrovir/statement-parser/README.md

                  * slightly different parser options.
                  */
                 parserOptions: {
-                    /** Every parser includes this property.
+                    /** Every parser includes this option.
 See Year prefix section in the README for details. */
                     yearPrefix: 19,
                 },
             },